Mr Andrew Webber

-Andrew is primarily responsible for promoting high standards of learning for pre-registrant paramedic students at Plymouth University.
-He is also the cohort lead for the current second year students.
+Andrew is primarily responsible for promoting high standards of learning for pre-registrant paramedic students at Plymouth.
 His role includes developing students' practical skills (eg. physical exam techniques, resuscitation), alongside fostering other important skills (eg. clinical decision making, critiquing and utilising evidence to improve practice).
-Andrew is also responsible for developing registrant paramedics who choose to undertake post-registration study at Plymouth University.
+Andrew is also responsible for developing registrant paramedics who choose to undertake post-registration study at Plymouth.

 - External-examiner for the University of East Anglia's (UEA) BSc(Hons) & DipHE Paramedic programmes from 2013-2017.

-- During 2015-16, Andrew was a member of the College of Paramedics' Postgraduate Curriculum Development Group.
-This group worked to develop postgraduate curriculum guidance for UK paramedics.
+- During 2015-16, Andrew sat within the College of Paramedics' Postgraduate Curriculum Development Group, developing postgraduate curriculum guidance for UK paramedics.

 - Reviewer for Health and Care Research Wales (formally the National Institute for Social Care and Health Research: NISCHR).

 - External adviser for the major review of the Public Services portfolio at University of Wales Trinity Saint David during 2016.